18F/methods/_pages/discover/cognitive-walkthrough.md

 ## What it is

-An evaluation method in which evaluators or potential users who are unfamiliar with a design work through a set of representative tasks and ask questions about the task as they go.
+An evaluation method in which evaluators work through a set of representative tasks and ask questions about the task as they go.

 ## Reasons to use it

-To understand whether a design solution is easy for a new or infrequent user to learn, and why it is or isn’t easy.
+To get quick and early feedback on whether a design solution is easy for a new or infrequent user to learn, and why it is or isn’t easy.
+This method i useful for catching big issues at any stage in the design process when you don't have access to real users, but it is not a substitute for user evaluation.

 ## Time required